devdeliw/website/content/posts/nasa_derive_1.md

 as well.
 But since Silicon Carbide (4H-SiC) has no nuclei with nuclear spin $I > 1/2$, it's set to 0.

-The goal of this post is to provide a thorough derivation of each Hamiltonian term.
+The goal of this post is to provide a good enough derivation of each Hamiltonian term.
 Finally, a complete Hamiltonian description is given.

+I use a fancy $\mathscr{H}$ to represent the full Spin Hamiltonian.
+Sub-Hamiltonians are normal $H$'s but with hats (e.g. $\hat{H}_Z$).

 ---